 Camera manufacturers use different names for Average Metering; Nikon calls it “Matrix,” Canon names it “Evaluative,” Sony calls it “Multi,” Etc. After all, “Average Metering” works the same in all different makes.
 However, the algorithm of each brand is slightly different.

 Generally speaking, in Average metering, the camera divides the scene into many sections and measures the exposure for each segment individually.
 Then the camera makes an average exposure for the whole scene.

 When to Use Average Mode

-As a rule of thumbs, you should use Average mode whenever everything in the scene is equally important.
-For instance, usually, in “Landscape Photography” all elements in the frame are similarly significant.
-Therefore, Average Mode meters the exposure for each items and creates an overall correct exposure.
+As a rule of thumb, you should use Average mode whenever everything in the scene is equally important.
+For instance, usually, in “Landscape Photography,” all elements in the frame are similarly significant.
+Therefore, Average Mode meters the exposure for each item and creates an overall correct exposure.
 Here is an example:

 Average Metering Mode

 Camera manufacturers usually use the Average mode as their cameras default metering mode.
 As a matter of fact, in most cases, this is not the wrong choice.
 However, if part of the scene or a particular item is the critical element of your picture, you need to consider to switch to Spot or Centre-Weighted metering mode.
 Here are some samples: